icon-project/multisig-wallet/README.md

 ```
 #### Submission

-Must trigger on submit transaction.
+Must trigger on any submitted transaction.

 ```python
 @eventlog(indexed=1)